bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 [react](https://facebook.github.io/react/) or [Ember](https://www.emberjs.com/)
 should not be too difficult.

-Setting up this plugin does require a little bit of upfront work, but once done, and then used, you will really appreciate the navigation capabilities this plugin provides.
+Setting up this plugin does require a bit of upfront work, but once done, and then used, you will really appreciate the navigation capabilities this plugin provides.

 Note, Rails developers should still use *vim-rails* in preference to *vim-projectionist*, think of *vim-rails* as a pre-configured